 If you want to improve your physical health then you need to improve your mindset (and vice versa).
 The two are closely related.
 And you can’t overlook health in one area, but expect it in another.
 Your mental health plays a large role in your physical well-being.

 Obviously, living well is no substitute for professional support.
-Sometimes you need to talk with a therapist or counselor to work through your issues.
+Sometimes you need to get counseling to work through your issues.
 And what I’m discussing today isn’t a solution for clinical anxiety or depression.

 This is a daily approach to your mental health and focus on self-care.
 Kind of physical fitness for your mind.
 And about how you can take minutes a day to make mental shifts in thinking that can influence your physical health.
 So here are 5 healthy mental shifts to start making today

 Hectic lives breed stress.
 Some daily stress is an almost inevitable side effect of a modern lifestyle.
 And this is why endorphins are so important.
 But do you consciously create endorphins?
 Because if you don’t, this is an important mental shift to make.